-- Specifying entities not available in keypad mode

-- Thin communication are are in the pad mode

-- Using hardcopy change mode
+- Specifying entities not available in keypad mode - Using commands not available in keypad mode - Using hardcopy change mode

 Keypad key definitions are used only in keypad mode.
 However, the definitions are based on nokeypad command syntax.
 The better you understand nokeypad commands and specifiers, the more keypad functions you can create.